top of page

 Why People Test for Radon

-1. Health Risks: Radon exposure is thought to be the second leading cause of lung cancer in the United States.
-The only way to know if your home has high radon levels is to test for it.
+While debated, radon exposure is thought to be the second leading cause of lung cancer in the United States.
+Since radon is undetectable by human senses, the only way to know if your home has high radon levels is to test for it.

 What to Expect During a Radon Test

-1. 48 Hour Test: The standard Radon testing method for real estate transactions is a machine the size of a shoebox on a stand that is left in the Seller's home for 48 hours.
+The standard Radon testing method for real estate transactions is a machine the size of a shoebox on a stand that is left in the Seller's home for 48 hours.

-2. Setting Up the Test
+Setting Up the Test

-3. During the Test
+During the Test

-1. Closed Conditions: For accurate results, maintain “closed-house conditions” for at least 12 hours before and during the test.
+For accurate results, maintain “closed-house conditions” for at least 12 hours before and during the test.
 This means keeping all windows and doors closed, except for normal entry and exit.
+It's also important to ensure that the test device is not moved or tampered with during the testing period.

-4. After the Test
+After the Test

-1. Retrieving the Device: After the test period is complete, the device will be sent to a laboratory for analysis if it’s a passive device like a charcoal canister or alpha-track detector.
+After the test period is complete, the device will be sent to a laboratory for analysis if it’s a passive device like a charcoal canister or alpha-track detector.
 Electronic monitors can provide immediate results.

-2. Interpreting Results: Radon levels are measured in picocuries per liter of air (pCi/L).
+Radon levels are measured in picocuries per liter of air (pCi/L).
 The EPA recommends taking action if radon levels are 4 pCi/L or higher.
-However, even levels between 2-4 pCi/L may pose some risk and warrant consideration for mitigation.
+If the home your are buying home tests higher for radon, a professional radon mitigation contractor can install a radon reduction system for $1,000 - $1,500.
+Your Agent will guide you through.

 Comments